uttam47/spellcore/README.md

 ## Key Goals for Spellcore

-- 🎯 **Shader-Centric Design**: At the core of Spellcore is a custom `SpellcoreShader` system that will enable shader abstraction.
+- **Shader-Centric Design**: At the core of Spellcore is a custom `SpellcoreShader` system that will enable shader abstraction.
-- 🧱 **Component-Based Render Architecture**: Separation of scene logic and render data through structured pools and registries.
+- **Component-Based Render Architecture**: Separation of Rendering Core in SpellcoreRenderer, and scene data through structured pools and registries in SandboxApp.
-- 🧠 **ECS-Friendly Integration**: Designed to integrate cleanly with external ECS systems like `entt`.
+- **ECS-Friendly Integration**: Utilizing `entt` for scene data organization.
-- 🎮 **Real-Time Rendering**: Suitable for interactive applications, visualization, and experimentation.
+- **Real-Time Rendering**: Will be suitable for interactive applications, visualization, and experimentation.
-- 🧪 **Research & Prototyping**: Acts as a rendering testbed for exploring advanced features like clipping planes, render queues, and per-object data pools.
+- **Research & Prototyping**: Acts as a rendering testbed for exploring advanced features like clipping planes, render queues, and per-object data pools.
-- 🚀 **Minimal External Dependencies**: Uses only essential libraries for OpenGL context, math, and asset loading.
+- **Minimal External Dependencies**: Uses only essential libraries for OpenGL context, math, and asset loading.

 ---